Background

 - Developing Models to Predict Catalytic Properties

-- Developing Data-Analysis Techniques to Identify Rate Constants
+- Developing Algorithms to Identify Rate Constants

 Selected Publications: ChemSusChem 2025, JPCL 2024, JPCL 2019.